Best Selling Women's Soccer Cleats

 Male and female feet are different, and wearing the wrong athletic footwear can have a direct impact on comfort, risk of injury, and performance.

-Most women’s soccer cleats and shoes are made for male feet and shrunk to ‘fit’ women.
+Most women’s cleats and shoes are made for male feet and shrunk to ‘fit’ women.
 We know that unisex is not enough for female athletes, and can lead to completely preventable pain and discomfort.
 You can read more about the differences in male and female feet on our blog.

 How do women's feet differ to men's?